 - Millennium Falcon Quadcopter: priced at $100, it reaches an astonishing 200-feet remote flying level and has a 6 minute flight time.
 It is equipped with an onboard gyro-stabilization and a 6 AA battery power.

-As you can see, each situation (buying or building) has its own pros and cons.
-You need to weigh each of them corresponding to your requirements and see what fits best for you.
 Now, if you decide to build one, we can help you out with our building guide article about building a drone on your own from scratch.
 On the other hand, if you are more interested in buying an RTF model, we have an article about everything you need to know before buying a drone and how to make the right choice.

 What are your views on this?
 Let us know in comments.